Epiglottitis: Management

 The most important part of treatment involves securing the airway.
 Nebulized epinephrine may be useful to improve the situation temporarily.
 Corticosteroids are also typically used.
 However, there is poor evidence for whether steroids actually improve patient outcomes.
 Epiglottitis may require urgent tracheal intubation to protect the airway.
 Tracheal intubation can be difficult due to distorted anatomy and profuse secretions.
 Spontaneous respiration is ideally maintained until tracheal intubation is successful.
 A surgical airway opening (cricothyrotomy) may be required if intubation is not possible.
+The management of epiglottitis is different in adults compared to children.
+Emergent tracheal intubation with general anesthesia (inhalational induction to preserve spontaneous ventilation) in the operating theater is standard.
+However only 10% of adults require airway intervention, which means a selective approach is required.
+Tracheal intubation is a high risk scenario with a 1 in 25 failure rate in adults.
+Multiple airway management techniques have described for adults and include: awake tracheostomy, awake fibreoptic intubation, general anesthesia with spontaneous breathing preserved or ablated with paralysis.
+The optimal technique is controversial and likely determined by contextual factors such as the severity of epiglottitis and the clinical location (ie emergency department or intensive care or the operating room).
+Ideally airway intervention should occur in the operating room with an otolaryngology surgeon present to perform an emergency tracheostomy in the event of complete airway obstruction or failed intubation.

 Intravenous antibiotics such as ceftriaxone and possibly vancomycin or clindamycin are given once the airway is secure.
 A third-generation cephalosporin such as ceftriaxone is usually sufficient since it is usually effective against H. influenzae and S. pneumoniae.
 If S. aureus is suspected to be causing the disease, then the treatment should include ceftaroline or clindamycin as these would provide coverage against antibiotic resistant strains of that bacteria (MRSA).
 Vancomycin can also be considered for its MRSA coverage, but it may be less safe than ceftaroline in children older than two months.
 If the patient has a penicillin allergy, trimethoprim/sulfamethoxazole, clindamycin, or levofloxacin may be appropriate choices.

 Necrotizing epiglottitis is treated similarly to uncomplicated epiglottitis, but usually requires intubation in addition to standard IV antibiotic therapy.
 If the tissue damage continues to spread and necrotizing fasciitis of the neck is suspected, patients are taken to the operating room for emergency debridement.